Soups & Salads

 — Labor-Inducing Vegetarian Chili —

-Served with sour cream and fried pita chips, but not recommended late in the 3rd trimester.
+Not recommended late in the 3rd trimester.
+Served with sour cream.
 Contains no meat, unlike the vegetarian chili that you find in the suburbs.

 — Cream o’ Tomato —